Work-from-home tips for breastfeeding moms

 Be your own advocate

 If you’re breastfeeding, you will likely need to advocate for yourself when it comes to regular pumping or nursing breaks.
 Depending on the company or clients you work for, they may or may not be aware of a breastfeeding parent or mom’s need for regular pumping breaks.
-If you were working in an office, your employer would have to provide a reasonable amount of break time to pump by law.
+Whether you’re working from home or commuting to an office, your employer would have to provide a reasonable amount of break time to pump by law.
 You have the right to breastfeed both in your workplace and in public if you are taking work breaks away from your home.
-And, even though you aren’t physically in the office, you still need time to pump (or nurse).
+And, even though you aren’t physically in the office, you still need time to pump (or breastfeed).
 Because many people are uneducated or misinformed about breastfeeding, you may need to speak up and let them know what you need.

 Set a pumping schedule

-Sticking to a pumping schedule while working from home not only helps you plan out your workday, it also lets you be intentional with time when it comes to feeding your baby.
-While the number of pumping breaks you take may depend on your baby’s age and your breastfeeding goals, aim for sessions that completely empty your breasts.
-A lactation consultant can help you navigate both breastfeeding and pumping while working from home with a baby—and troubleshoot any issues that come up.
+Sticking to a feeding or pumping schedule while working from home not only helps you plan out your workday, but it also lets you be intentional with time when it comes to feeding your baby.
+While the number of pumping breaks you take may depend on your baby’s age and your breastfeeding goals, your IBCLC can work with you to determine the specifics of your schedule that helps to maximize your output and maintain your supply.
+A lactation consultant can help you navigate both breastfeeding and pumping while working from home with a baby — and troubleshoot any issues that come up.

 Make the most of pumping breaks